 What self-acceptance means and why we might have problems with it

-Self-acceptance is not a mythical creature everyone knows about but never really saw.
+Self-acceptance is not a mythical creature everyone knows about but has never really seen.
 It’s real.
 And unlike a unicorn, whose absence is not that vital for our lives, self-acceptance decides whether you’re going to have the life of your dream or not.
 It’s also vital for your mental health.

 I always say that self-acceptance is where it either begins or ends for you.
 It’s one of the major keys to having a happy, fulfilling life.